Tau-Eval: A Unified Evaluation Framework for Useful and Private Text Anonymization: Limitations

 \section{Limitations}

 While our framework advances the evaluation of task-sensitive anonymization, several limitations highlight directions for future work.
-First, our privacy evaluation assumes passive adversaries attempting to infer sensitive attributes (e.g., PII, authorship) from anonymized text.
-This scope excludes active adversarial scenarios where attackers exploit knowledge of the anonymization algorithm; for example, training on partially anonymized data to reverse-engineer privacy mechanisms, as explored in adversarial threat models \cite{zhai-etal-2022-adversarial}.
-Incorporating such attacks, which mirror real-world data reconstruction risks, would strengthen privacy robustness assessments.

-Second, our study operates within a monolingual (English) context.
+First, our study operates within a monolingual (English) context.
 Multilingual anonymization introduces unique challenges \cite{riabi-etal-2024-cloaked}.
 Low-resource languages further compound these issues due to sparse PII detection tools and limited benchmark datasets, restricting the generalizability of findings to global contexts.

-Third, utility loss measurements depend on the choice of task classifier.
+Second, utility loss measurements depend on the choice of task classifier.
 While we present evaluations using ModernBERT-large for cross-task comparability, domain-specific architectures (e.g., ClinicalBERT \cite{Huang2019ClinicalBERTMC}, CamemBERT-bio \cite{touchent-de-la-clergerie-2024-camembert-bio}) or multilingual models (e.g., XLM-T \cite{barbieri-etal-2022-xlm}) may yield divergent utility trade-offs.
 For instance, medical anonymization evaluated via a clinically fine-tuned model could reveal subtler impacts on diagnostic inference than our general-purpose setup captures.
-We plan to extend our insights by evaluating more models and datasets and experimenting with multilingual settings in future work.

 Finally, we did implement LLMs mainly using privacy-focused prompts, and could have implemented utility-specific LLMs that perform anonymization when given specific downstream task requirements.
 Such task-aware anonymization would fundamentally shift the privacy-utility trade-off by limiting data usage to predefined tasks.
 This presents an interesting direction for future research.